chloez21/chloez21/README.md

 🔍 Skills Snapshot:

-Equipped with solid knowledge in Java, Python, and JavaScript, I am well-versed in frameworks like React, Redux, Spring Boot, Django, and Express.js.
-Comfortable working under Linux/Unix, I possess a deep understanding of REST API and am familiar with CI/CD concepts and tools such as Git, Docker, and Postman.
+Equipped with solid knowledge of Java, Python, and JavaScript, I am well-versed in frameworks like React, Spring Boot, Django, ASP.NET Core and Express.js.
+Comfortable working under Linux/Unix, I possess a deep understanding of REST APIs and am familiar with CI/CD concepts and tools.

 🌟 Beyond Code: